Recently it appeared to me that, with D, I could finally solve a long standing problem, that is write a good advanced installer.

 Now I can just click on the bat file and… DGui build successfully, that was easy!

-That’s it, I show how to install D, install a library and compile a program using it!
+That’s it, I showed how to install D, install a library and compile a program using it!